 Did you know that three of the world’s ten largest shopping malls are located in Kuala Lumpur?
 Well, now you do.
 However, for most of us Westerners, browsing and shopping around in the area south of Masjid Jamek station is far more fun.
 The narrow alleys stuffed with small shops and stands, an incredible number of restaurants and cafés – how do they say again?
 Malaysia – truly Asia!

 Hidden within all this craziness are some of Kuala Lumpur’s most precious cultural jewels like the Sin Sze Si Ya Temple, the city’s oldest Taoist temple, founded in 1864.
 It is a bit hidden on Jalan Tun H S Lee.

 Three blocks down on the same street is its Hindu counterpart, the Sri Mahamariamman Temple.
 A bit newer, namely from 1973, it is still the oldest Hindu temple in Kuala Lumpur….and, of course, incredibly colorfully decorated.

-A ten-minute walk east of the Masjid Jamek station is an area that shows of Kuala Lumpur’s incredibly fast development – the neighborhood of towers.
+A ten-minute walk east of the Masjid Jamek station is an area that shows Kuala Lumpur’s incredibly fast development.
 Here are all these luxury hotels and malls that seem to grow way up in the sky.

-There is the Menara Kuala Lumper – yup, Menara means tower – a communication tower that is partly open to the public, e. g. on the restaurant level.
+There is the Menara Kuala Lumper – yup, Menara means tower – a communication tower that is partly open to the public, for instance on the restaurant level.

 Visiting at tea time is just wonderful since you can enjoy a generous buffet while the venue is revolving so that you get to see all of Kuala Lumpur from above.
 Highly – pun intended – recommendable!